Why have a fire alarm company come in and inspect the system?

 Benefits from fire alarm testing

-- Safer work environment for employees and customers
+- A safer work environment for employees and customers

 - Improved resale value of your building